pmat101/notes/orientation.md

 - Project reviews => complete requirement sets, write project report, documentation, include good practices, swagger, Postman collection
 - MAANG companies have infra already built, they just want it optimised.
 Therefore they require SDE with DSA knowledge.
 Startups on the other hand require full-stack developers
 - Learn to sell yourself and your work
+- Use design tools like Canva, Figma or AdobeXD to make development less time consuming, use Pexels to grab stock images, Colorzilla to pick colours and UIColorpicker to mix-match colours